The hosted associations

 Ibuka – Memory, Justice and Support for Survivors

 The association was founded in Belgium on 16 August 1994.
-On 28 May 1995, an association of the same name was established in Switzerland with the same objective as its Belgian counterpart.
-On 14 November 1995, the Ibuka association was established in Rwanda.
-In France, the association was established later in April 2002.
+On 28 May 1995, an association with the same name was created in Switzerland with the same objective as its Belgian counterpart.
+On November 14, 1995, the association Ibuka was created in Rwanda.
+In France, the association was created later, in April 2002.
 These different structures bring together the survivors of the genocide, the relatives of the victims as well as all those working for the memory of the victims and the fate of the survivors of this genocide.